Down 68%, Boot Barn Still Looks Like Trouble

 Through this crisis, Boot Barn has kept a decent amount of its stores open, albeit at reduced hours.
 But California locations, nearly 20% of the total footprint at the end of FY19 (according to the 10-K), have been closed.
 And Boot Barn's withdrawal of guidance suggests the company is taking a severe hit.

-After all, the fourth quarter ended on Mar.
-28. That was just eight days after the company gave its first public COVID-19 update, and less than three weeks after the U.S. response to the pandemic kicked into high gear.
-Boot Barn in recent years has guided conservatively, yet didn't have enough wiggle room for COVID-19 impacts that only affected a reasonably small portion of the quarter.
+After all, the fourth quarter ended on March 28.
+That was just eight days after the company gave its first public COVID-19 update, and less than three weeks after the U.S. response to the pandemic kicked into high gear.
+Boot Barn, in recent years, has guided conservatively, yet didn't have enough wiggle room for COVID-19 impacts that only affected a reasonably small portion of the quarter.

-Higher unemployment is going to hit workwear sales (~30% of the total), which already were showing some weakness.
+Higher unemployment is going to hit work wear sales (~30% of the total), which already were showing some weakness.
 Management said on the Q3 call that the category was comping negative, one reason why BOOT slid despite what looked like a strong quarter (including raised full-year guidance).
 (Another reason: Q4 top-line guidance was somewhat disappointing.
 It's worth reiterating: this is a top line story all the way.)

 Macro weakness also will reduce demand for discretionary purchases on the Western side of the business.
 Add to that difficult comparisons created by two-year stacks as high as 21% (Q1) and the top line is going to look ugly for the next four quarters at the absolute least.
-Assume, as I do, that a U.S. recession lasts longer than that and Boot Barn isn't necessarily going to be spared the pain facing other retailers.
+Assume, as I do, that a U.S. recession lasts longer than that, and Boot Barn isn't necessarily going to be spared the pain facing other retailers.

 But Boot Barn has another, more specific, headwind in the oil bust.
 We've seen that impact play out before.
 It wasn't pretty for BOOT stock, which went from $33 in July 2015 to under $6 by February of the next year.
 (The stock finally would bottom in May.)